-Regression testing is useful in all type of testing models.
+Regression testing is useful in all types of testing models.
 However, it is more successful in Agile testing.
 It can significantly reduce the testing cost in the long run if applied correctly.
-It is one of its kind testing approach that aims to build confidence in software going through rapid changes without unintended side-effects.
+It is one of its one-of-a-kind testing approaches that aims to build confidence in software going through rapid changes without unintended side effects.

-Since the scope of regression is going to increase, so it’s not viable to do it manually.
+Since the scope of regression is going to increase, it’s not viable to do it manually.
 The best way is to choose an automation framework pertaining to your test requirements.
-And then create the test suite, start test case automation, and reduce manual testing efforts.
-To leverage such a test suite, integrate it with CI tools like Jenkins and prepare it to run on the nightly basis.
+And use it to create the test suite, start test case automation, and reduce manual testing efforts.

 When is it useful to perform Regression testing?

-We should adopt Regression testing approach in the following scenarios.
+We should adopt the regression testing approach in the following scenarios.

-- In a product which continually requires new feature addition.
+- In a product that continually requires new feature additions.

 - For testing product enhancement where you want to minimize manual testing efforts.